FaridaAdamuMagaji/startup-website/README.md

 check below-----------------
 Include the basic commands with examples to demonstrate typical use cases [1].
 Link to more detailed documentation or tutorials on a support portal [1].

-## Technologies Used

--   React
--   CSS
--   HTML
--   JavaScript

-List any dependency requirements of the software in an easy-to-find section of the README file [1].

 ## Contributing